Experience-Monks/math-as-code/README.md

 { 1, 2, 3, 4, ... }
 ```

-The latter is more common in computer science, for example:
+The former is more common in computer science, for example:

 ```js
 function isNaturalNumber (n) {